techidaily/site-win11-tips/source/_posts/mastering-time-display-on-win-11-taskbar.md

  The next utility that will help you hide or show the clock and date from the taskbar is the Local Group Policy Editor.
 You can use this utility to manage Windows features, sign-in and shutdown processes, and more.

  The Local Group Policy Editor is disabled by default in the Windows Home edition.
-To enable it, check out our guide on how to[access the group policy editor in Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) .
+To enable it, check out our guide on how to [access the group policy editor in Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) .

  Nevertheless, here's how to use Local Group Policy Editor to configure the taskbar to hide the clock and date.